How can I help you?

 How to Change the Flip Direction

-The FlipDirection property mirrors nodes, groups, or connectors across horizontal, vertical, or both directions.
+The FlipDirection enum defines the orientation used by the Flip property to mirror nodes, groups, or connectors horizontally, vertically, or in both directions.
 This enables symmetrical or reversed representations of diagram elements, enhancing the flexibility and visual appeal of your Blazor diagrams.

 | FlipDirection | Description |